nadameu/adt-ts/README.md

 const mapArray = functorArray.map; // <A, B>(_: (_: A) => B) => <_0, _1, _2, _3>(_: A[]) => B[]
 ```

+## How does it work?

 ### Type description

+From given example:

 ```typescript
 import { TypeDesc, Desc } from 'pure-ts/Type';